HYDROGEN & FUEL CELLS

 A SENSE OF URGENCY & COOPERATION

-With something so crucial as cars and vans in terms of transportation and climate change, we believe that auto makers should agree on a universal format, relying on the design of the body, performance of motors and comfort levels to distinguish brands.
+With something so crucial as cars and vans in terms of efficient transportation and climate change, we believe that auto makers should agree on a universal energy format, relying on the design of the body, performance of motors and comfort levels to distinguish brands.

 Skoda Scala utilises the smaller MQB A0 platform found in the VW Polo and